· 6 min read · Published Oct 3, 2025 ·

 The honest answer

-For most operators, a franchise wins on gross profit margin and time-to-profitability because of <strong>two structural advantages</strong>: wholesale film pricing through the parent supplier (Glacier Manufacturing in Polar Tint's case), and a tested multi-service stack (window tint + PPF + ceramic + commercial + residential + wraps).
+For most operators, a franchise has two structural advantages: wholesale film pricing through the manufacturing partner (Glacier Manufacturing in Polar Tint's case), and a tested multi-service stack (window tint + PPF + ceramic + commercial + residential + wraps).

 The COGS comparison that decides this